MoonshotLab/Glamour-Shotz/README.md

 ### Camera
 1. Follow the [instructions](https://www.playmemoriescameraapps.com/portal/) provided by sony to register your camera device.
 This will allow you to install new apps on the camera.
 2. The installed *Smart Remote Control* provides an insufficient API for this project.
 You must install the updated remote control app located [here](https://www.playmemoriescameraapps.com/portal/usbdetail.php?eid=IS9104-NPIA09014_00-F00002).
+3. For best results, tune the camera to the following settings: 120 fps.
+240 shutter speed, auto video mode, variable iso.
-3. Launch the new *Smart Remote Control* app from the camera.
+4. Launch the new *Smart Remote Control* app from the camera.

 ### Computer
 1. `npm install`